kremrik/hot-rod-markdown/README.md

 ## Example
 Let's look at one example of a command `hrm` exposes by default.
-Suppose you have a nice README.md where you wish to show a code snippet for your users:
+Suppose you have a README.md where you wish to show a code snippet for your users:

 ````
 # Title